External Ids for FGF18 Gene

 GeneCards Summary for FGF18 Gene

 FGF18 (Fibroblast Growth Factor 18) is a Protein Coding gene.
-Among its related pathways are RET signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are ERK Signaling and Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and type 2 fibroblast growth factor receptor binding.
 An important paralog of this gene is FGF8.

 UniProtKB/Swiss-Prot for FGF18 Gene